rsWinAutomationSupport/OctopusDSC/README.md

  2. Install the MSI
  3. Configure Tentacle in listening mode on the specified port (10933 by default)
  4. Add a Windows firewall exception for the listening port
- 5. Register the Tentacle with your Octopus server, using the registration settings
+ 5. Optionally register the Tentacle with your Octopus server, using the registration settings, or add trusted server thumbprint

 When `Ensure` is set to `Absent`, the resource will:

- 1. De-register the Tentacle from your Octopus server, using the registration settings
+ 1. Optionally de-register the Tentacle from your Octopus server, using the registration settings
  2. Delete the Tentacle windows service
  3. Uninstall using the MSI